FluidNumerics/SELF/CONTRIBUTING.md

 8. Open a pull request with the upstream SELF repository.
 In the title, reference the issue number that you worked on.
 Include a detailed description of the changes you made and why.
 If you have recommendations for updates to documentation as a result of your changes, please indicate so.
 If you've added a new routine, you will need to work with the maintainers to develop tests when integrating your new feature in.

 ### Code formatting
 Each pull request is checked for formatting before running other tests.
-The `feq-parse` project uses [`fprettify`](https://pypi.org/project/fprettify/) for formatting fortran source code.
-We have included a configuration file in the `feq-parse` repository (`fprettify.config`) that can be used for ensuring formatting correctness.
+The `self` project uses [`fprettify`](https://pypi.org/project/fprettify/) for formatting fortran source code.
+We have included a configuration file in the `self` repository (`fprettify.config`) that can be used for ensuring formatting correctness.

-You can run the following to format code to conform to the expected format for `feq-parse`.
+You can run the following to format code to conform to the expected format for `self`.

 ```
 fprettify  './src/' --config-file ./fprettify.config --recursive --case 1 1 1 1